progiez/nptel-assignment-answers/cloud-computing/README.md

 4. **Review the Answers:**
    - Open the relevant week-XX.md file to review the answers for that week.
 The answers are structured to help you understand and complete your assignments.

-By following these steps, you'll be able to easily find and utilize the assignment answers and solutions for the NPTEL  $args[1].ToUpper() loud $args[1].ToUpper() omputing course.
+By following these steps, you'll be able to easily find and utilize the assignment answers and solutions for the NPTEL Cloud Computing course.
 We hope this resource helps you with your studies!

 ---
 *Note: This repository is intended for educational purposes only.
 Please use the provided answers as a guide to better understand the course material.*